dwhiffing/fury/content/nato/us/air/special-operations/body.md

 The Combat Talon conducts deep penetration air drop missions in a high threat environment.
-Using terrain mapping radar, terrain avoidance avionics, GPS and impressive ECM capabilities, these aircraft specialize in low level long distance precision para drops deep in an opponent’s territory.
-Also equipped with an in-flight refueling system, a recovery system for retrieving a single passenger from the ground or water when they unfurl a balloon and the Combat Talon snatches the cable, as well as several other unique capabilities, these are very specialized aircraft.
-AFSOC has an inventory of 24 Combat Talon I and 24 Combat Talon II aircraft, this is 10 more Combat Talon I then existed in 1994.
+Using terrain mapping radar, terrain avoidance avionics, GPS and impressive ECM capabilities, in-flight refueling these aircraft specialize in low level long distance precision para drops deep in an opponent’s territory.
+Equipped with, a recovery system for retrieving a person from the ground or water, when a balloon is unfurled and the Combat Talon snatches the cable.
+AFSOC has an inventory of 24 ‘Combat Talon I’ and 24 ‘Combat Talon II’ aircraft, this is 10 more ‘Combat Talon I’ then existed in
+1994.

 | Sqn                  | Name             | Wing             | Location           | No. | Type    | Remarks         |